 Based off a post from Jamie Oliver, these cookies are both dense and fluffy, which are terms I don’t believe I’ve ever used for a cookie before.
 Made with four eggs and equal parts coconut flour and sweetener, they’re rich yet not overpowering.

 Just before baking, the slightly sweet dough gets rolled in cinnamon and sugar, creating a great, spiced edge when you bite inside.
 And most interestingly of all, they’re quite good for you, with no gluten, loads of fiber and plenty of protein.

-Put on a parchment paper lined cookie sheet and flatten lightly with a fork if you like.
+- Put on a parchment paper or a silicone baking mat lined cookie sheet and flatten lightly with a fork if you like.
 I made mine pretty small, and that gave me around 20 cookies.